matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Message Events Ordering Notes:
  - Home servers may receive message events over federation that happened a long time ago.
 The client may or may not be interested in these message events.
- - For clients which do not persist scrollback for a room, this is not a problem as they only care about the recent messages.
+ - For clients which do not store scrollback for a room (they discard events after processing them), this is not a problem as they only care about the recent messages.
  - For clients which do persist scrollback for a room, they need to know about the message event and where to insert it so that scrollback remains consistent and doesn't omit messages.
  - Clients can specify an input parameter stating that they wish to receive these out-of-order events.